-For Senior World Championships and Olympic Tournaments, a main hall with seating capacity for 15,000 (fifteen thousand) is required, unless otherwise decided by the FIVB.
+For Senior World Championships and Olympic Tournaments, a main hall with seating capacity for 15,000 (fifteen thousand) is required, unless otherwise decided by the FIVB or its owned companies.

 14.2 OTHER FIVB, WORLD AND OFFICIAL COMPETITIONS

 Other FIVB, World and Official competitions may be authorized to use a hall with less seating capacity in accordance with local conditions.